Planning your next trip and looking to travel from London to Paris by train? You've come to the right place!

 The Eurostar is the fastest, most direct way to travel from the UK to France.
 It takes as little as 2 hours and 22 minutes to travel the 212 miles (342 km) from London to Paris on the fastest services.
 The train takes you from one city centre to another, and unlike air travel, there’s no delay waiting for baggage or airport transfers.

 After checking in, step onto a modern e300 or e320 Eurostar train at London St Pancras station and you'll enjoy comfortable seating, free WiFi, a café-bar area and power sockets as standard.
-Upgrade to Standard Premier or Business Premier for extra perks like complimentary food and drink.
+Upgrade to Standard Premier or Business Premier for extra perks like complimentary food and drinks.

 Once you arrive at Paris Gare du Nord station, you’ll find Metro and RER trains nearby to start exploring the city straight away.